Torri Huske: High school (2017–2021)

-At the VHSL State Championship Meet during her senior year Huske set the National High School Record in the 200 Short Course Yards (SCY) Individual Medley (IM) with a time of 1:53.73, shaving a tenth of a second from the record previously held by Dagney Knutson which had stood since 2009.
-Less than twenty-seven minutes, Huske broke her second National High School Record of the meet when she won the 100 (SCY) butterfly with a time of 49.95 becoming the first woman ever to go under 50 seconds in a high school competition.
-With that swim Huske re-claimed the overall national high school record taking down Claire Curzan’s mark of 50.35 from 2020.
-In addition, with the swim, she also set the 17-18 National Age Group record of 50.19 previously set by Olivia Bray in 2019.
-During that meet she also came within 6/100’s of a second from a third National High School Record when she led off the 4x50 Freestyle relay with a relay split of 21.65, which was just off the national public record of 21.59 set by Gretchen Walsh in 2020.
+At the VHSL State Championship Meet during her senior year Huske set the national high school record in the 200 Short Course Yards (SCY) Individual Medley (IM) with a time of 1:53.73, shaving a tenth of a second from the record held by Dagney Knutson since 2009.
+A half-hour later, Huske reclaimed the national high school record in the 100 (SCY) butterfly with a time of 49.95, taking down Claire Curzan's mark of 50.35 from 2020 and becoming the first woman to go under 50 seconds in a high school competition.
+She also set the 17–18 National Age Group record, breaking the 50.19 mark set by Olivia Bray in 2019.

-Over the course of her high school career set six All-time Virginia State (SCY) records (50 Freestyle, 100 Freestyle, 200 Freestyle, 100 Butterfly, 200 individual medley and the 4x50 Medley Relay).
-In addition, Huske won fifteen VHSL Class 6 High School State Championships (Eight individual and seven relay).
+Ultimately, she set six Virginia State (SCY) records: 50m freestyle, 100m freestyle, 200m freestyle, 100m butterfly, 200m individual medley, and the 4x50 medley relay.
+She won 15 VHSL Class 6 High School State Championships (eight individual and seven relay).

+Huske was named a 2020–2021 high school All-American swimmer by the National Interscholastic Swimming Coaches Association (NISCA) in July 2021.
 By the end of her high school career, she had been named a 29-time NISCA All-American.
+In September 2021, USA Swimming named Huske as one of the recipients of Scholastic All-American honors for the 2020–2021 high school season.
+It was her fourth year receiving the honor.

-In 2022 Torri became the youngest member ever inducted into the Yorktown High School Hall of Fame.
+In 2022, Torri became the youngest member ever inducted into the Yorktown High School Hall of Fame.

-2018

-As a 15 year old, Huske finished fifth in the 50m butterfly in the 2018 Phillips 66 LC National Championships in Irvine, CA with a time of 26.81.
-During the meet she also finished 19th in the 50m freestyle (25.43), 62nd in the 200M individual medley (2:18.99), 71st in the 200m butterfly (2:17.50), and she was disqualified in finals for an illegal turn after going 1:00.00 in finals after finishing 31st in prelims with at time of 1:00.14.
-Later that year at the 2018 Winter LC National Championships in Greensboro, NC Huske finished 3rd in the 100m butterfly with a time of 59.27.
-In addition, during that meet she also finished 6th in the 200m individual medley (2:16.83), 7th in the 50m freestyle (25.42), 10th in the 100m freestyle (56.29), and 20th in the 200m butterfly (2:16.50).

 2019

-At the 2019 US National Championships in Stanford, California, Huske broke the 38-year-old National Age Group record in the 100m butterfly for the girls 15–16 age group with a time of 57.80 seconds, which was 0.13 seconds faster than the previous record of 57.93 seconds set by Mary Meagher in 1981.
+At the 2019 US National Championships in Stanford, California, Huske broke the 38-year-old National Age Group record in the 100m butterfly for the girls 15–16 age group with a time of 57.80, 0.13 seconds faster than the previous record set by Mary Meagher in 1981.